isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-spiders-go-in-the-winter/index.md

 - winter
 layout: post
 ---
-**So,�where do spiders go in the winter? **
+**So,where do spiders go in the winter? **
 From the
 [over 40,000 spiders species](https://www.livescience.com/22122-types-of-spiders.html)
 , like argiopes or garden orb weavers only survive for a single season - they'll die over winter but will leave their eggs in sacs ready to hatch.
 But tarantula or fishing [spider](https://pestpolicy.com/can-you-drown-a-spider/) live longer.

 **Spiders hibernate under attics, cellars, piles of leaves, rocks (rock piles), sheds, garages, underground burrows, or trees.
-So, do spiders hibernate?�**
+So, do spiders hibernate?**
 Well,
 [just 5% of spiders spicies](https://cc.zdtc.app/v1/otc/05YcxvrJv7bM0tkN3uaIbHd?veneer=dynamic&url=https%3A%2F%2Fwww.burkemuseum.org%2Fblog%2Fmyth-spiders-come-indoors-fall)
 hibernate to indoor spaces such as your home during [winter](https://pestpolicy.com/10-winter-landscaping-ideas-to-spruce-up-your-outdoor-space/).
 Most spiders won't try getting into your house during winter - it was just a spider myth.
 Spiders are cold blooded and thus may die or fail to reproduce when they get into your warm house.